mergestat/mergestat-lite/README.md

 ##### `blame`

-Similar to `git blame`, the `blame` table includes the blame of all files in the current HEAD.
+Similar to `git blame`, the `blame` table includes blame information for all files in the current HEAD.

 | Column          | Type     |
 |-----------------|----------|